History of Namibia: Pre-colonial history

 As early as 25 000 B.C., the first humans lived in the Huns Mountains in the South of Namibia.
 The painted stone plates that exist from that time not only prove that these settlements existed, they also belong among the oldest works of art in the world.
-A fragment of a hominoid jaw, estimated to be thirteen Million years old, was found in the Otavi Mountains.
+A fragment of a hominoid jaw, estimated to be thirteen million years old, was found in the Otavi Mountains.
 Findings of Stone Age weapons and tools are further proof that a long time ago early humans already hunted the wild animals of the region.

 In the Brandberg Mountains, there are numerous rock paintings, most of them originating from around 2000 B.C.
 There is no reliable indication as to which ethnic groups created them.
-It is dubitable whether the San (Bushmen), who alongside the Damara are the oldest ethnic group in Namibia, were the creators of these paintings.
+It is debatable whether the San (Bushmen), who alongside the Damara are the oldest ethnic group in Namibia, were the creators of these paintings.

 The Nama only settled in southern Africa and southern Namibia during the first century B.C.
 In contrast to the San and Damara, they lived on the livestock they bred themselves.